le-chartreux/linux-config/README.md

 #### [pip](https://pypi.org/project/pip/)

 Package installer for Python.
-Even if you're not a Python developer, a lot of applications need it.
+Many applications rely on it, install it to use them.

 ```sh
 python -m ensurepip --upgrade